AGmccoy/Phytopthora-sojae-Pathotype-analysis/cran-comments.md

 ## Test environments
-* local macOS install, R 3.6.1
+* local macOS install, R 4.0.2 (2020-06-22)
-* Ubuntu 16.04 (on travis-ci), R 3.6.1
 * win-builder (devel and release)

+This is a new minor release

-## Minor Changes
+## Minor changes

-* Update citation with full MPMI citation

-* Remove an extra "/" in the CITATION's DOI

-* Fix issue in CITATION file where `nasapower` was referred to in text
+* Adds new function and vignette to illustrate usage

-* Use ROxygen 7.0.0
+* Use ROxygen 7.1.1

+* Spell checking in existing vignette

+* Update e-mail address of maintainer in DESCRIPTION to adamhsparks@gmail.com due to change of employment and loss of the e-mail address adam.sparks@usq.edu.au.
+This will be confirmed via an e-mail from myself using the USQ e-mail address as well.

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs

 ## Downstream dependencies
 There are no downstream dependencies